 Because fish are a high quality protein, low in saturated fat, and high in omega-3 fatty acids, anglers should not be discouraged from consuming fish in moderation.
-In 2013, the Department of Health and Human Services (NDHHS) in cooperation with the Nebraska Game and Parks Commission (NGPC) and NDEQ jointly released an informational brochure on safely selecting and preparing locally caught, store bought, and restaurant fish.
-For more information go to: www.nebraska.gov/eatsafefish.
+In 2013, the Department of Health and Human Services (NDHHS) in cooperation with the Nebraska Game and Parks Commission (NGPC) and NDEE jointly released an informational brochure on safely selecting and preparing locally caught, store bought, and restaurant fish.
+The brochure can be viewed in English, Spanish, or Vietnamese: